lyrana/MSIgnite2019TSIHOL/README.md

 Click "Apply" and "Save"

 The tracker currently does not have a temperature_anomaly property, however, we're able to author the variable in anticipation of this value being populated in the future.
-After anamoly detection has been created, we will come back to TSI to view the parcel's condition.
+After anomaly detection has been created, we will come back to TSI to view the parcel's condition.

 Now that we've explicitly defined a variable on the Asset Tracker type, the auto-discovered properties that we were able to chart in the previous step need to be added as well.
-Let's expidite this process by uploading a JSON file with these updates:
+Let's expedite this process by uploading a JSON file with these updates:

 Open and save a local copy of the ![AssetTracker.JSON file](./AssetTrackerType.JSON)